fauna artwork

 WORKER BEES

 A colony may have 20,000 to 100,000 workers.
 The life span of a worker bee depends upon the time of year and amount of work done.
-It is generally accepted that an individual worker has the ability to log 800km in her life.
-She will collect 5ml (or one teaspoon) of honey over her life span.
+It is generally accepted that an individual worker has the ability to log 800km and will collect 5ml (or one teaspoon) of honey over her life span.
+Depending on their age, they have many different roles in the hive.

 QUEEN